MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 - Risks running unsigned scripts from sources other than the Internet and signed, but malicious, scripts.

+### Restricted

+- The default execution policy for Windows client computers.
+- Permits individual commands, but will not run scripts.
+- Prevents running of all script files, including formatting and configuration files (.ps1xml), module script files (.psm1), and PowerShell profiles (.ps1).

+### Undefined

+- There is no execution policy set in the current scope.
+- If the execution policy in all scopes is Undefined, the effective execution policy is Restricted, which is the default execution policy.

 ### Unrestricted

 - The default execution policy for non-Windows computers and cannot be